 It’s happening again.
 Bernie Sanders has become the promise dangled in front of voters only to be rudely sidelined by the Democratic Party machinery.

-The torpedoing of his candidacy (almost certain as of this writing) is one very strong clue that capitalist elections are a con game.
+The torpedoing of his candidacy is one very strong clue that capitalist elections are a con game.
 In the U.S., the Republican and Democratic parties are the racket’s hucksters and linchpins.

 Here today, gone tomorrow.
 It’s stunning how nearly all the other Democratic candidates clustered together in support of status-quo candidate Joe Biden just at the right moment to give him momentum before Super Tuesday, with its outsized delegate prizes.